-- 7 political representatives went into exile in Belgium, Switzerland and Scotland.
+- 7 other leaders went into exile in Belgium, Switzerland and Scotland to avoid reprisals

 If you believe in freedom and democracy,